rolancon/key-value/README.md

     left-term = right-term

+As explained in the intro, any number of spaces might appear around terms and operators like_=_, so the following notation has identical meaning:

+        left-term=right-term

 The backslash **\\** newline escape can be used to break up a pair over two lines, with the value and equals sign on one line, and the value on the other:

     term-key = \